mhausenblas/howtoq.help/use-cases/qdeveloper.md

 ---
-title: Use Cases for Amazon Q Developer
+title: Amazon Q Developer
 layout: default
 parent: Use Cases
 nav_order: 1
 description: "How to Q: Use Cases for Amazon Q Developer"
 ---

+# Use Cases for Amazon Q Developer

 ## Development